 But they may have equity in their home and would prefer to tap into it if an emergency happens.

-Since a Home Equity Line of Credit or HELOC provides a homeowner with a revolving line of credit using the equity in their home, they are often used to pay for large expenses; home renovations or college tuition for kids, for example.
+Since a Home Equity Line of Credit or HELOC provides a homeowner with a revolving line of credit, they often pay for large expenses using the equity in their home.
+Home renovations or college tuition for kids for example.